jlangr/ccode2/continuous-design.md

 It is easily possible to make many bad choices when assembling these building materials, and in a very short matter of time to boot.
 Our flashcard app might still work, but at what cost to future change?

 If our flashcard app's code is convoluted, poorly organized, with opaque names for its elements, accommodating new needs will be slow.
-We will expend too much time navigating the code to find where all the places it might need to be changed.
-Once we find those locations (plural), we will expend too much time understanding what the current code does.
-We will then expend too much time carefully inserting our changes, then ensuring that all the existing behaviors still work.
+We'll expend too much time navigating code to find all the places it must change.
+Once we find those locations (usually plural), we'll expend too much time understanding what the current code does.
+We'll then expend too much time carefully inserting our changes and ensuring that all the existing behaviors remain unbroken.

 Each design choice we make impacts the cost for future choices.
 We succeed only if we consider the design impact of each choice.
 We refer to this critical concept as *continuous design*.